 Cogeneration, also called Combined Heat and Power (CHP), is the simultaneous generation of both electricity and useful heat in a single process.
 The core components of a CHP plant comprise a primary mover, such as a reciprocating engine or a steam turbine, driving an electrical generator, paired with a connected system to recover the heat that is produced as a by-product of this process.

 By capturing the waste heat, CHP significantly increases fuel efficiency by drastically reducing the losses inherent in electricity production.
-CHP is available in a wide range of sizes for many different applications using a variety of fuels.
+Combined Heat and Power (CHP) is available in a wide range of sizes for many different applications using a variety of fuels.
 The recovered heat is typically used as part of industrial processes, hot water, space heating, or cooling.

 A conventional power plant typically loses up to two thirds of its input energy in heat losses from the plant and transmission losses from the grid.
 CHP makes full use of the available energy by recovering the heat and avoiding long distance transmission.